Programs

 2. Student must be enrolled in classes at UC San Diego while seeking and receiving program support.

+Note: During the summer, eligibility #2 is waived for students who took classes in the spring quarter and are enrolled for the fall quarter.
 Students enrolled exclusively in a UC San Diego Extension program or who are visiting students are not eligible for the program.
 Students who do not meet these qualifications may contact The Hub for support accessing alternative programs.

 Eligible students may complete an application at any time to begin receiving support and may reapply monthly to continue to receive the support.